 Chest acne is an extremely common skin condition that can affect patients of any gender well into adult life.
 A form of traditional acne, known as acne vulgaris, chest acne plagues millions of Americans every year.
 Characterized by blemishes that are swollen, red, inflamed, and/or painful, chest acne can be a nuisance to deal with and can make many patients self-conscious.
-There are a variety of different risk factors for developing chest acne, including biological factors that are difficult to manage, such as hormonal fluctuations due to puberty, menstruation, pregnancy, or stress, and lifestyle habits, such as the types of skincare products you use, the frequency with which you shower, and exposure to the sun.
-Luckily, when seeking to manage current outbreaks and prevent future acne and scarring, there are many treatment options available at Dr. Michele Green’s New York City dermatology office.
+There are a variety of different risk factors for developing chest acne breakouts, including biological factors that are difficult to manage, such as hormonal fluctuations due to puberty, menstruation, pregnancy, stress, and lifestyle habits.
+The types of skincare products you use, the frequency with which you shower, and the amount of exposure to the sun you have can all affect the presence of chest pimples.
+Luckily, when seeking to manage current chest acne breakouts and prevent future pimples and acne scarring, there are many acne treatment options available at Dr. Michele Green’s private New York City dermatology office.

 Though chest acne can be a frustrating experience for many, board-certified dermatologist Dr. Michele Green is here to help.
-Dr. Michele Green is an internationally renowned expert in treating stubborn acne, and acne scars, and has over 25 years of experience in dermatology.
-Dr. Green is consistently voted as one of the best doctors in New York Magazine, Castle Connolly, Super Doctors, and the New York Times.
-In her NYC office, she offers personalized treatment options for patients with even the most severe cases of acne.
-From choosing the correct skin care, over-the counter treatments, prescription medications, and in office lasers and light therapies, Dr. Green is here to help.
+Dr. Michele Green is an internationally renowned expert in treating stubborn acne, body acne, and acne scars, and has over 25 years of experience in dermatology.
+Dr. Green is consistently voted as one of the best doctors in New York Magazine, Castle Connolly, Super Doctors, and the New York Times for her dedication to her patients and expertise.
+In her private dermatology office in NYC, she offers personalized acne treatment options for patients with mild acne breakouts to the most persistent and severe acne.
+From choosing the correct skin care products, over-the counter treatments, prescription medications, and in office lasers and light therapies, Dr. Green is here to help.

 Acne, or acne vulgaris, is a very common condition characterized by blemishes on the skin, which can occur anywhere in the body that has oil glands, including the face, stomach, back, and chest.
-Chest acne is acne vulgaris that occurs on the chest when there is a build-up of sebum (or oil) on the skin.
-When excess oil combines with debris, such as dead skin cells, it can clog the hair follicles, leaving us with a swollen, irritated bump.
+Chest acne is acne vulgaris that presents as breakouts on the chest when there is a build-up of sebum (or oil) on the skin.
+When excess oil combines with debris, such as dead skin cells, it can clog the hair follicles, leaving us with a swollen, irritated pimple.
 Chest acne, just like facial acne, can appear in a variety of forms, including blackheads, whiteheads, and cysts.
-Acne is a condition that affects millions Americans each year and can continue beyond teenage pubescent years.
+Acne is, according to the American Academy of dermatology, the most common skin condition in the United States, that affects millions Americans each year and can continue beyond teenage pubescent years into adulthood.

 What are the different types of acne?